Crab-Eating Fox

 Habits and Lifestyle

 The Crab-eating fox is mainly nocturnal and is also active during dusk, spending the day in a den dug by other animals.
 These foxes travel together in pairs but hunt as individuals.
 Their territory ranges from 0.6 to 0.9 km2.
-In the dry season, these foxes have a tendency towards being more territorial than in the wet season, though overlap of territories often occurs.
-Hideouts and dens are often in thick grass and bushes, and each den usually has many entrance holes.
+In the dry season, these foxes tend to be more territorial than in the wet season, though overlap of territories often occurs.
+Hideouts and dens are often in thick grass and bushes; each den usually has many entrance holes.
 Despite being capable diggers, the foxes prefer to take over the burrows of other animals.
 Hunting methods differ according to the type of prey.
-They make several characteristic sounds, including barking, howling and whining, when pairs of foxes lose contact.
+They make several characteristic sounds, including barking, howling, and whining, when pairs of foxes lose contact.

 Seasonal behavior